New York City Desk Appearance Ticket Defense Attorney

 decide to enter a guilty plea to one or all of the charges contained on

-If you and your attorney fail to appear in court at the arraignment, this
+If you and your attorney fail to appear in court at the desk appearance

-can lead to a warrant being issued for your arrest.
-This warrant could
+ticket arraignment, this can lead to a warrant being issued for your arrest.

-reflect the nature of the charges for which the desk appearance ticket
+This warrant could reflect the nature of the charges for which the desk

-Yes, this is possible but will depend on the facts and circumstances of
+ticket date changed?
+Yes, this is possible but will depend on the facts

-your case.
-This is because the criminal court generally makes changing
+and circumstances of your case.
+This is because the criminal court generally

-this date difficult or impossible.
-We can often help clients who have
+makes changing this date difficult or impossible.
+We can often help clients

-a conflict on their court date with a solution custom tailored to the
+who have a conflict on their court date with a solution custom tailored

 Contact us to discuss this if it is an issue for you.